Master of Science (MS)

 We offer significant support for competitive applicants—typical scholarships range from $20,000-$30,000.

-"The faculty at Duke understood the vision I had for my career, believed in my potential as an engineer and supported my pursuit of my goals."
+"The Duke CEE faculty understood the vision I had for my career, believed in my potential and supported my goals."

 Our MS comprises technical coursework and a thesis or project in a chosen discipline.
 Students explore cutting-edge research in these study tracks: